School of Arts & Sciences

 Professor Baer teaches courses in ecology, freshwater biology, conservation biology, community and environmental studies, and other sciences.
 Courses concentrate on exploring the surrounding landscape, flora, and fauna, as well as how humans interact with natural resources.
 Professor Baer leads activities and field trips throughout New Hampshire, and takes advantage of the natural resources in the lakes around New London.

 Professor Baer's research interests in water quality and how human derived impacts affect water resources allow him to incorporate students in his on-going studies in the region.
-Professor Baer is currently collaborating with a community-based lake association, as well as several other researchers from additional institutions to investigate how water quality changes in the Lake Sunapee watershed affects the foodweb dynamics in streams, and heavy metal transport within the foodweb.
-See research section for additional details on both his research and recent undergraduate research projects. read more…
+Professor Baer is currently collaborating with a community-based lake association, as well as several other researchers from additional institutions to investigate how water quality changes in the Lake Sunapee watershed affects the foodweb dynamics in streams, and heavy metal transport within the foodweb. read more…

 Chaves-Ulloa, R., Taylor, B.W., Broadley, H.J., Cottingham, K.L., Baer, N.A., Weathers, K.C., Ewing, H.A., Chen, C.Y.
 Dissolved organic carbon modulates mercury concentrations in insect subsidies from stream to terrestrial consumers.
 Ecological Applications.
 (In Review)